Devaniti/blog.boolka.dev/_posts/2024-03-30-Introduction-to-GPU-Programming-with-D3D12-Intro.markdown

 Math – this series will touch on both compute and graphics capabilities of modern GPUs.
 To program graphics you’ll need a solid understanding of linear algebra.

+Modern GPU - we'll use certain features that are only available on fairly modern GPUs.
+Supported GPUs are: NVIDIA GeForce RTX 20 series or newer, AMD Radeon RX 6000 series or newer, Intel ARC or newer.

 With that out of the way we can finally get to the introduction.

 ## Why GPU Programming?